woohoolabs/yin/README.md

 Woohoo Labs.
 Yin is a framework-agnostic library which supports the vast majority of the JSON:API specification: it provides various capabilities from content negotiation, through error handling to pagination, fetching, creation, updating and deletion of resources.
-Although Yin consists of many loosely coupled packages and classes which can also be used separately, the framework is the most powerful when it is used in its entirety.
+Although Yin consists of many loosely coupled packages and classes which can be used separately, the framework is most powerful when used in its entirety.

 ##### Efficiency

 We designed Yin to be as efficient as possible.
-That's why attributes and relationships are transformed only and if only they are requested.
-This feature is extremely advantageous when there are a lot of resources to transform or a rarely required transformation is very expensive.
+That's why attributes and relationships are transformed if and only if they are requested.
+This feature is extremely advantageous when there are numerous resources to transform or a rarely required transformation is very expensive.
 Furthermore, as transformers are stateless, the overhead of having a separate model object for each resource is avoided.
 Additionally, due to statelessness, the overall library works really well with dependency injection.

 ##### Supplementary middleware

-[There are some additional middleware](https://github.com/woohoolabs/yin-middleware) for Woohoo Labs.
+[There is some additional middleware](https://github.com/woohoolabs/yin-middleware) for Woohoo Labs.
 Yin you might find useful: they can facilitate various tasks like error handling (via transformation of exceptions into JSON:API error messages), dispatching JSON:API-aware controllers or debugging (via syntax checking and validation of requests and responses).

 ## Install

 You need [Composer](https://getcomposer.org) to install this library.
-As Yin requires a PSR-7 implementation (a package which provides the `http-message-implementation` virtual package), you must install one first.
+You must install a PSR-7 implementation first(a package which provides the `http-message-implementation` virtual package), as Yin requires one.
 You may use Zend Diactoros or your preferred library:

 ```bash
 $ composer require zendframework/zend-diactoros